This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 For more information about grouping and summarizing, see SIMPLE SELECT.

-Query for customers whose order quantity in 2019 is greater than or equal to 1, and output customer ID and order quantity.
+Query customers who placed orders in 2019 with a quantity greater than or equal to 1, and output the customer IDs and order quantities.

 obclient [SYS]> SELECT user_id,USER_NAME,SUM(FRUIT_PRICE) FROM fruit_order GROUP BY CUBE(user_id,USER_NAME);